 It is impossible to tighten the multiple turnbuckles such that the tensions are equal.
-A difference of a few millimeters may significantly change the distribution of load between the tie-downs.
-As mentioned, our analyses indicate that one tie-down may take up to 100% of the uplift load.
+A difference of a few millimeters (caused by loose installation, for instance) may significantly change the distribution of load between the tie-downs.

+As mentioned, our analyses indicate that one tie-down may take up to 100% of the uplift load due to the above factors.

 Consider the following scenario.
-Two tie-downs are at one corner, and the wharf is designed with the assumption that each tie-down carries half, or even 60%, of the load in that corner.
-During the hurricane, the tie-down pretensions are unequal, and the crane displaces and deflects, causing one tie-down to carry more than its share of the load.
-The tie-down fails, usually at the wharf hardware.
-Consequently, the second tie-down must now carry the full load in that corner.
-Since the second tie-down is also designed to carry only part of the load in that corner, it too fails.
-Both tie-downs fail well before the intended total corner load is reached.
+Two tie-downs are at one corner, and the wharf is designed with the assumption that each tie-down carries half, or even 60%, of the load at that corner.
+During the hurricane, the initial tie-down tensions are unequal, and the crane displaces and deflects, causing one tie-down to carry far more than its share of the load.
+That tie-down fails at the wharf hardware.
+Consequently, the second tie-down must now carry the entire corner load.
+Since the second tie-down is also designed to carry only part of the corner load, it too fails.
+Both tie-downs fail well before the intended corner design load is reached.
 A tie-down equalization method will reduce the probability of such a scenario.